Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/crash.rst

   :menuselection:`User Preferences --> System --> Window Draw Method`.
 - Using multisample, anti-aliasing also increases the memory usage and make display slower.
-- On Linux, the Window Manager (KDE, Gnome, Unity) may be using hardware accelerated effects (eg. window shadows and transparency) that are using up the memory that Blender needs.
+- On Linux, the Window Manager (KDE, Gnome, Unity) may be using hardware accelerated effects (e.g. window shadows and transparency) that are using up the memory that Blender needs.
   Try disabling the desktop effects or switch to a lightweight Window Manager.